mayamckinney/text-editor/README.md

 ![Service Workers](https://ibb.co/yQxw40K)
 ![Database Index](https://ibb.co/Qrzf1yW)

-You can also use it here, deployed on Heroku.
+You can also use it [here]!(https://cryptic-earth-09147.herokuapp.com), deployed on Heroku.

 ## User Story